Wildlander-mod/Support/Docs/EnemyUndead.md

 |Unrelenting Force| Immune |

 *Additional Perks*
-Has the shared perks, plus all the Perks Shock, Fire and Frost Priests do.
+* Has the shared perks, plus all the Perks Shock, Fire and Frost Priests do.
+* Shock Mastery Your fascination with Shock now grants you 25% resistance to it, while your Shock spells are 5% stronger and 10% less costly.
+* Cognitive Flexibility 2 mastered the art of Cognitive Flexibility and can now maintain three summons of any type.
+* Metamagical Thesis - His fundamental knowledge of Aetherial power decreases magicka cost for all spells by 10%
+* Metamagical Empowerment - He is a master spellcaster.
+Duration and magnitude of all spells are enhanced by 20%.

 ## Draugr